 Elevators should not be used as an exit in a fire emergency

 Know the location and operation of the fire alarm system.

-Remember 911 and keep the Campus Safety emergency number (5911) posted.
+Remember 911 and keep the University of Dallas Police Department emergency number (5911) posted.

 Learn how to use fire extinguishers, how to select the right type, and typical locations.

 Advise personnel to begin evacuating at the first sign of smoke or a fire alarm.
 Know the location outside the building where members of your department or class will meet upon exiting.